 - 1 tsp. spicy or Dijon mustard

-Preheat oven to 375F.
-Wash and scrub beets to remove any dirt, but leave skin and about an inch of the stems on.
+Wash and scrub beets to remove any dirt, but leave skin and about an inch of the stems on (if you purchased with stems on).
 Put beets on a small pan and cover tightly with foil.
 Bake for 55-65 minutes.

 Remove beets from oven and allow the cool.
 Once cooled, use a dull knife or the side of a spoon to scrape off the skins, and cut off the stems.
 Using the largest holes on a grater, grate the beets into a bowl (your hands will get VERY pink).
 If you have a food processor with a shredding option, use that.

 To make the vinaigrette, combine vinegar, oil, honey, mustard, salt and pepper in a cup or small bow, mixing with a fork.

 Add a little of the vinaigrette on top on the shredded beets and toss to distribute evenly, taste, and then add until you get desired flavor.